 What really attracted me to The Green Rooms was that it is a family-owned local business.
 It provides much-needed jobs and makes giving back to the local community a priority.

-It was a bit more expensive than the rest of my accommodations on the trip, but I felt that the total experience would be worth it.
+It was more expensive than the rest of my accommodations on the trip, but I felt that the total experience would be worth it.

 I signed up for a week-long stay with a 4-day surf camp.
 It included breakfast each day and lunch on surf days, all surf lessons, and a spacious bungalow with picture perfect views of the bay.
 The package totaled £450 or about $620 USD for 7 days.